 Broaden your perspective - Visit another university!

 If you are interested in visiting a university or a research institution abroad you can start by discussing alternatives with the professors and researchers in your department.
 They have knowledge about the research conducted at different universities and they have contacts that might be very useful for the department's researchers and doctoral students.
-The Centre for Research and International Affairs offers information that may be useful to you when you are seeking alternative funding possibilites for your visit abroad on the web.
+Research Funding Services offers information that may be useful to you when you are seeking alternative funding possibilites for your visit abroad on the web.

 In planning doctoral studies or research abroad you might find the following links useful.
 See also our pages on research funding.
 If you are interested in courses offered by international collaborators, rather than visiting a university for research purposes, please see the information on External courses .